MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. You can run **gpupdate/force** from  the Command Prompt to update the device with the policy or wait for the group policy to take effect.
 After the policy is updated, you can verify that Microsoft Edge is reading the cloud site list by going to [edge://compat/enterprise](edge://compat/enterprise).
 You need to be signed into Microsoft Edge.

 > [!NOTE]
 > After publishing a site list the first time and updating group policy, you need to restart Microsoft Edge.
-Wait 60 seconds or select the Force Update button on [edge://compat/eneterprise](edge://compat/eneterprise).
+Wait 60 seconds or select the Force Update button on [edge://compat/enterprise](edge://compat/enterprise).
 When publishing updates to an already associated site list, there may be an older version of the site list in the cache.
 This entry will be refreshed after 60 seconds.
 For more information, see [What happens if users log out of Microsoft Edge?](#what-happens-if-users-log-out-of-microsoft-edge).

-## Manage site list content on the Microsoft 365 Admin Center
+## Manage site list contents on the Microsoft 365 Admin Center

+You can add individual site entries, delete site entries and view change history for comments.
+If you have hybrid sceanrios that require a your site list to be hosted on-premises, you can export your site list from the M365 Admin Center.
 Use the following steps as a guide for managing site list content.

 ### Add individual sites to the site list